bitcaster-io/documentation/sources/glossary.rst

 ----------

 A dispatcher is the software component that provide support for a specific :ref:`Channel`.
-Bitcaster comes out-of-box with a set of :ref:`dispatchers`.
+Bitcaster comes out-of-box with a set of :ref:`Dispatchers`.
 A plugin mechanism ensure the number of dispatcher is virtually limitless.